TALES: A Taxonomy and Analysis of Cultural Representations in LLM-generated Stories: Abstract

 \section{Abstract}

-Millions of users across the globe turn to AI chatbots for their creative needs, inviting widespread interest in understanding how such chatbots represent diverse cultures.
-At the same time, evaluating cultural representations in open-ended tasks remains challenging and underexplored.
+Millions of users across the globe turn to AI chatbots for their creative needs, inviting widespread interest in understanding how they represent diverse cultures.
+However, evaluating cultural representations in open-ended tasks remains challenging and underexplored.
 In this work, we present TALES, an evaluation of cultural misrepresentations in LLM-generated stories for diverse Indian cultural identities.
 First, we develop TALES-Tax, a taxonomy of cultural misrepresentations by collating insights from participants with lived experiences in India through focus groups (N=$9$) and individual surveys (N=$15$).
-Using TALES-Tax, we evaluate $6$ models through a large-scale annotation study spanning $2,925$ annotations from $108$ annotators with lived cultural experience from across $71$ regions in India and $14$ languages.
-Concerningly, we find that $88$\% of the generated stories contain one or more cultural inaccuracies, and such errors are more prevalent in mid- and low-resourced languages and stories based in peri-urban regions in India.
-Lastly, we transform the annotations into TALES-QA, a standalone question bank to evaluate the cultural knowledge of foundational models. \internalchanges{Through this evaluation, we surprisingly discover that models often possess the requisite cultural knowledge despite generating stories rife with cultural misrepresentations.}
+Using TALES-Tax, we evaluate $6$ models through a large-scale annotation study spanning $2,925$ annotations from $108$ annotators with lived experience and native language proficiency from across $71$ regions in India and $14$ languages.
+Concerningly, we find that $88$\% of the generated stories contain misrepresentations, and such errors are more prevalent in mid- and low-resourced languages and stories based in peri-urban regions in India.
+We also transform the annotations into TALES-QA, a standalone question bank to evaluate the cultural knowledge of models.